-Also, regarding my mention of sex, if the Turkish government had not withdrawn from this convention, I would not be talking about it publicly here.
+Also, regarding my mention of sex, if the Turkish government had not withdrawn from this convention and if women were not being murdered daily, I would not be talking about it publicly here.
 I also have other things to do of a Sunday, but that is what happens when you oppress or demonise stuff.
 Stuff that is natural.
 Stuff that needs to be lived freely within a healthy social construct.
-And this takes me to point 4 (see below.)
+And this takes me to point 4 below.

 And it is NOT fine if a family wants, or a guy wants to marry a girl who is below the age of 18.
-Girls (and boys) should be protected by law and given autonomy and economic stability (*see below) that would allow them to be free to consider the pros and cons of entering that strange legal entity of marriage when they are old enough to fully consider.
-Below and over marital age sex (at over age 16) should occur between consenting adults who have had sex education and have access to free condoms.
+Girls (and boys) should be protected by law and given autonomy and economic stability that would allow them to be free to consider the pros and cons of entering the strange legal entity of marriage when they are old enough to fully consider.
+If the legal age for young adults to have sex is at over age 16 then it should occur between consenting adults who have had free access to sex education and have access to free condoms.

-Sex education and the right to family planning, and birth control are core aspects of what equal rights for woman are.
+The Economic stability, sex education and free condoms (the right to family planning, and birth control) that I mention are all core aspects of what equal rights for woman are.
 Without these a culture cannot thrive.
 And now it gets complicated….

 Because we are now talking about EQUALITY.

 This is the secret underlying factor of all this.
-Those in power don’t want us to be equal, the system wants us to continue as slaves to the pervading cultural consumer addicted abyss… Perpetually dumbed and oppressed down into nothingness, we are nothing more than statistics and pawns of the game.
+Those in power don’t want us to be equal, the system wants us to continue as slaves to the pervading cultural consumer addicted abyss.
+Perpetually silenced and oppressed down into nothingness, we are nothing more than statistics and pawns of the game.

 Ultimately, we are all something between ballast, fodder and collateral damage.